-An unexcused absence is an absence where (i) the student misses his or her scheduled instructional school day in its entirety and (ii) no indication has been received by school personnel within three days of the absence that the student's parent is aware and supports the absence, or (iii) the parent provides a reason for the absence that is unacceptable to the school administration.
+An unexcused absence is an absence where (i) the student misses the scheduled instructional school day in its entirety and (ii) no indication has been received by school personnel within three days of the absence that the student's parent is aware and supports the absence, or (iii) the parent provides a reason for the absence that is unacceptable to the school administration.
 The school administration may change an unexcused absence to an excused absence when it determines that the parent has provided an acceptable reason meeting criteria for the student's absence or there are extenuating circumstances.
 School attendance is required by law, as outlined in the Code of Virginia.
-Absences and tardies will be addressed by individual interventions with progressive consequences for students.
+Absences and tardies will be addressed by individual interventions with students and the parent.
 Students are fully responsible for completing any missed assignments.